HannahHealyQCA/1701QCA-Assessment2/index.md

 (This is my attempt to add a touch sensor to the final record player with the speaker.)

-I have successfully creating a working record player with a motor and speaker.
+I have successfully created a working record player with a motor and speaker.
 However, I now need to work on the input touch sensors that will trigger it to turn on and play the song.

 ### Construction of Wooden Room ###